 You can also improve digestion in your intestines by increasing your probiotic cultures.
 These are bacteria found in the small intestines that will enhance the absorption and digestion of nutrients and fats.
 Some probiotic strains can also affect how bile is metabolized in the gut, affecting how fat will metabolize in the body.

-Some studies reveal that probiotics such as yogurt, kombucha, and sauerkraut kefir can change the biochemistry of gut microbes in the small intestines.
+Some studies have found that probiotic foods such as yogurt, kombucha, and sauerkraut kefir can change the biochemistry of gut microbes in the small intestines and improve digestion.
 A change in their biochemistry means a boost in their metabolic makeup (11).

 4. Take Digestive Enzymes and Nutritional Supplements

-Digestive enzymes are those present in the gallbladder and pancreas.
+Digestive enzymes are those secreted by the gallbladder and pancreas.
 They help with the breakdown of foods, including fats and fatty acids.
 Crucial digestive enzymes that will help with fat digestion and absorption include:

 - Lipase.
 It helps with fat digestion.